ismaia/zephyr-samples/usb-net-adapter/README.md

 # USB-Net-Adapter

-USB-Ethernet device firmware using USB CDC-ECM (Communications Device Class - Ethernet Control Model) protocol.
+USB-Ethernet device firmware using USB RNDIS (Remote Network Driver Interface Specification) protocol.

 The device firmware echoes all input messages to its output.
 Tested on Raspberry-PI PICO.